Skip to content

 Is Whirlpool still usable?

-No. The hosted Whirlpool service run by Samourai Wallet stopped after US authorities seized its servers and charged its founders in April 2024, and the app was removed from major stores.
+No. The hosted Whirlpool service run by Samourai Wallet stopped after US authorities seized its servers and domain and charged its founders in April 2024, and a seizure warrant served on the Google Play Store removed the Android app from US availability (DOJ, SDNY).
+Both co-founders subsequently pleaded guilty and were sentenced to five and four years in prison in November 2025 (DOJ, SDNY).
 The CoinJoin protocol it implemented remains valid, but you should not rely on any current site claiming to offer “Whirlpool” until you have independently verified what it really is.

 Will exchanges freeze coins that passed through a CoinJoin?

 Some do.
-Several centralised exchanges flag coins whose history shows collaborative-transaction patterns, and may freeze or query the account.
+Centralised exchanges have queried, suspended or frozen withdrawals when a user’s coins showed collaborative-transaction patterns — Binance’s Singapore arm did exactly that to a Wasabi CoinJoin user as far back as December 2019 — and policies vary by exchange and by jurisdiction, so treat any specific platform’s current stance as something to check rather than assume.
 The practical reframe: the goal of private coins is to get off surveilled rails and stay off them — spending peer-to-peer or holding in self-custody — not to push them back onto a KYC exchange that will scrutinise them.

 Does coin control alone give me real privacy?